ibtisamafzal/CivicPulse/HACKATHON_SCORECARD.md

 Everything core needed for a valid submission is present and mostly working.

-Win readiness is high, but "clear win" confidence improves significantly after final submission-link completion, production voice reliability, and stronger bonus/impact positioning.
+Win readiness is high, and "clear win" confidence now mainly depends on final submission-link completion plus stronger bonus/impact positioning.